iamgio/pikt/README.md

 - `-imgoutput=path` sets the output file for image-generating commands (see below).
 If not specified, defaults to the source image path followed by a suffix;

 - `-chainoutput` enables output chaining for image-generating commands: the output of a command becomes the input for the next one.
-It requires `-imageoutput` to be set.
+It requires `-imgoutput` to be set.

 ## Command arguments